-This topic describes how to create a custom workflow activity and register it for use in Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update.
+This topic describes how to create a custom workflow activity and register it for use in Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises).
 For Microsoft Dynamics CRM Online, custom workflow activities can only be registered to execute in the sandbox (partial trust).
 For more information about the sandbox and partial trust, see Plug-in isolation, trusts, and statistics.

 To create a custom workflow activity, create a class that inherits from the CodeActivity workflow base class.
 This class is available in the System.Activities namespace.
 Activities that inherit from the CodeActivity class can override the Execute method to produce custom functionality.